psycrtb/psycrtb.github.io/_pages/about.md

 In my free time away from my career I have a small family whom i love to spend time with.
 I have an interest in fitness with overall health, activity and longevity as a goal.
 This is achieved through a passion for middle distance Running, strength workouts and seasonal interests like Skiing.

-I am studying Vietnamese (hence the name Con Vịt) and to spend time in Vietnam and talking to Vietnamese people in their language.
+I am studying Vietnamese (hence the name Con Vịt) and love to spend time in Vietnam and talking to Vietnamese people in their language.